smartrent/delux/README.md

 is an RGB indicator.
 The second is a lone red LED that's used as `:indicator2`.
 As mentioned before, if you only have one indicator, call it `:default`.

-Other options include setting the list of priorities and giving the `Delux` GenServer a name.
+Other options include setting the list of slots and giving the `Delux` GenServer a name.
 If you don't give the `Delux` GenServer a name, it will register itself as a singleton and you won't have to pass the server name or pid to any of the API calls.